-- 60. The three Production Units have been doing well.
-In the current year Chittaranjan Locomotive Works is expected to turn out 89 locomotives as against 76 locomotives last year.
-The Diesel Locomotive Works at Varanasi is expected to turn out 114 locomotives in the current year besides 24 power packs and 2 diesel generating sets as against 98 locomotives turned out last year.
-The outturn from the Integral Coach Factory, Madras, is expected to be 652 fully furnished coaches this year as against 575 turned out in the previous year. - 61.
-The Integral Coach Factory, Madras, has got orders from Uganda Railways for 20 coaches, 32 coaches for Nigeria, and 30 coaches for Philippines National Railways.
-The Diesel Locomotive Works, Varanasi, have completed the export order of 15 metre gauge locomotives to Tanzania, of which the last six were shipped in the current year.
+- 58. The three Production Units have well.
+In the current been doing year Chittaranjan Locomotive Works is expected to turn out 89 locomotives as against 76 locomotives last year.
+Diesel Locomotive Works at Varanasi is expected to turn out 114 locomotives in the current year besides 24 power packs and 2 diesel generating set as against 98 locomo-The outtives turned out last year. turn from the Integral Coach Factory Madras, is exepected to be 652 fully furnished coaches this year as against 575 turned out in the previous year. - 59.
+The Integral Coach Factory, Madras, has got orders from Uganda

+Railways for 20 coaches, 32 coaches for Nigeria, and 30 coaches for Philippines National Railways.
+The Diesel Lecomotive Works, Varanasi, have completed the export order of 15 metre gauge locomotives to Tanzania, of which the last six were shipped in the current year.